 A number of variables are suggested for plot- and individual tree observations.
-The observations and recordings should be easy and simple, and limited to:
+The observations and recordings should be easy and simple, and limited to the following events:

-Occurrence of flushing, flowering, Lammas shoots or secondary flushing, colour change and leaf/needle fall

-Biotic damage (pests and/or diseases) (see Part IV B).

-Abiotic damage (e.g. frost, wind, hail) (see Part IV B)
+- Occurrence of flushing, flowering, Lammas shoots or secondary flushing, colour change and leaf/needle fall - Biotic damage (pests and/or diseases) (see Part IV B). - Abiotic damage (e.g. frost, wind, hail) (see Part IV B)

-Detailed descriptions can be found in Annex 1 and in the forms document (see ICP Forests webpage).
+Detailed descriptions can be found in Annex 1 and in the technical documentation (see ICP Forests webpage).
 A synthesis is reported in Table 1.
+The code number for each event is as follows: